sirdesmond/P2PSystem/README.md

 * `Client` A leecher that wants to lookup a particular file from the index server  and download it from a selected peer(seeder)

-For testing purposes the files named `peer1`,`peer2` and `peer3` have the list of filenames those respective peers will seed. run the `make-files.sh` script to create some dummy files of 1K to 10K size.
-Place them in a directory( default is `/tmp/shared`)
+For testing purposes, the files named `peer1`,`peer2` and `peer3` have the list of filenames those respective peers will seed.
+Run the `make-files.sh` script to create some dummy files of 1K to 10K size.
-Verify that the files in the shared directory match the filenames in the `peer1`,`peer2` and `peer3` files
+Place them in a directory( default is `/tmp/shared`) Verify that the files in the shared directory match the filenames in the `peer1`,`peer2` and `peer3` files

 *****